phpbench/benchmarks-containers/README.md

 Disclaimer
 ----------

-I take no responsiblity for the accuracy of these benchmarks.
+We take no responsiblity for the accuracy of these benchmarks.
 If you want to be sure of the results please clone this repository, look at the code, and run the benchmarks yourself.